NCIOCPL/ebms/README.md

 5. Select *Settings*
 6. From the menu on the left select *Resources*
 7. Make sure *Memory* is at least 6GB
-8. Set *Virtual disk limit* is at least 100GB
+8. Set *Virtual disk limit* to at least 100GB
 9. Click **Apply & Restart**

 ## EBMS Developer Setup